hcsitki/knucklebones/README.txt

 KNUCKLEBONES
 Hunter Sitki & Zac Wilson

-We wanted to recreate the game of Knucklebones, a game that is a minigame in another video game, Cult of the Lamb.
+We wanted to recreate the game of Knucklebones, a minigame within another video game, Cult of the Lamb.

 Definitely one of the hardest parts of making this game was getting the correct bounding boxes on